Excel-DNA/Samples/UsingRDotNet/README.md

 I followed these steps to create the add-in:

-1. Ensure that R is installed.
-In my Windows "Add or Remove Programs" list I see "R for Windows 3.02".
+1. Ensure that R is installed from https://cran.r-project.org/bin/windows/base/ The bitness of the R installation must match that of Excel.
+Note that v4.1.3 is the last version to support 32bit.

 2. Create a new "Class Library" project in Visual Studio.

 3. In the NuGet package Manager Console, execute the commands:

-        PM> Install-Package Excel-DNA
+        PM> Install-Package ExcelDna.Addin
-        PM> Install-Package R.NET.Community
+        PM> Install-Package R.NET

 4. Add the sample code from AddIn.cs.